RcdFdz/secrets-manager-2/README.md

 This projects requires python3 and GPG Suite version 2016.07 (https://gpgtools.org/) or greater.

 Also will be required to run `pip3 install -r requirements.txt`.

+### TO-DO

+* The application shouldn't ask for a gpg password before all the information required is given when a new Identifier is added.